 The modern age is defined by the use of social media and the internet as a whole.
 In today’s wired world, every conversation is digital!
 In a survey conducted by The Advertising Research Foundation, FOX and DB5 (with a sample of over 12000 twitter users, both male and female), it was found that about 80% users had mentioned a brand in their tweets in the measured period.

 This goes to show how much you would be missing when you fail to monitor social media sites for your brand mentions.
 However, if you aren’t yet convinced of the power of social media monitoring, here’s a list of some benefits of social monitoring:

 Feedback can be positive or negative.
 Both help to set your strategic direction and guide you on your path to success.
 Seeking feedback is a great way to invest in improving your product, service or overall strategies.
 Feedback does not necessarily have to be about your existing product.
-You can also seek feedback from a closed focus group on social media about a campaign.
-Tracking everyday brand mentions gets you very useful feedback without your having to actively seek it.
+You can also take insights from a closed focus group on social media about a campaign.
+Tracking everyday brand mentions gets you useful feedback without your having to actively search for it.
 This real-time feedback is great as you can surprise your customers by covertly listening to their wishes and demands.
 Modifying your product accordingly and releasing it in as a new improved version would pleasantly surprise them.

 One of the greatest examples of how a company listened to customer opinion to successfully turnaround its product comes from the world famous pizza restaurant chain – Domino’s.

 Domino’s tapped into social media, gathered evidence of how a number of customers complained that their pizza crust tasted like cardboard and re-invented their pizza.